iot-router/perenio.elegance/README.md

 ## How do I get a Perenio Developer Kit?

-If you are interested in either porting your existing application in a Linux container on the Perenio IoT Router or developing new applications for it Perenio Developer Kit, then you will find the necessary information here.
+If you are interested in either porting your existing application in a Linux container on the Perenio IoT Router or developing new applications for it Perenio Developer Kit, then you will find the necessary information **[here]()**.

 ## We are looking forward to your feedback!